Institutional Conflict of Interest (ICOI) Policy

 - Potential conflicts that raise serious policy issues or have a significant public impact on the mission and reputation of the University.

-In these instances of conflict of interest, the Office of the Vice Chancellor for Research and Graduate Education’s Associate Vice Chancellor for Research Policy shall consult with the Chancellor.
+In these instances of conflict of interest, the Office of the Vice Chancellor for Research and Graduate Education’s Associate Vice Chancellor for Research Policy and Integrity shall consult with the Chancellor.

 7.1 Disclosure to Institution.
 University Officials and other individuals covered under this policy shall, upon appointment and annually thereafter, file a financial disclosure statement with the Office of the Chancellor disclosing Significant Financial Interests.
 For those required to file it, a Wisconsin Statement of Economic Interests is sufficient to fulfill this disclosure requirement.
 Those not required to file a Wisconsin Statement of Economic Interests will receive a university form designed for this process.